-As part of obtaining reasonable assurance about whether the Center's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions oflaws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Center's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-We noted certain matters that we reported to management of the Center in a separate letter dated July 8, 2011.
+We noted certain matters that we reported to management of the Center in a separate letter dated August 18, 2012.

-This report is intended solely for the information and use of the board of directors, management, federal awarding agencies and pass-through entities, and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of the board of directors, management, federal awarding agencies, pass-through entities and the State of Tennessee, and is not intended to be, and should not be, used by anyone other than these specified parties.